 Commercial roof coating in London

-No two commercial roofs in London are quite alike, and neither are the constraints around them.
-Access is tight, neighbours are close, downtime is expensive and the buildings span two centuries of construction.
-Commercial roof coating in London works with those constraints rather than against them: the existing roof stays on, the scaffold and crane requirements shrink compared with replacement, and the building keeps operating underneath while the work is done.
-National Coating Specialists takes a survey-led approach to every enquiry, because on stock this varied, generic answers fail fast.
+London’s commercial roofs are all different.
+No two are quite alike and the constraints around them vary hugely: tight access, close neighbours, expensive downtime, and buildings spanning centuries of construction.
+Commercial roof coating in London works with those constraints, not against them.
+The existing roof stays on, scaffolding and crane needs shrink compared to replacement, and the building keeps running underneath while we get on with the job.
+We take a survey-led approach to every enquiry because on roof stock this varied, generic answers fail fast.

 The capital’s roof stock, honestly described

-Greater London’s commercial roofscape includes flat asphalt and felt roofs on office and mixed-use blocks, single-ply membranes on more recent builds, concrete decks, Victorian and Edwardian warehouse and industrial buildings re-roofed in layers over generations, and steel-framed sheds with profiled metal roofs on the industrial estates towards the edges of the city.
+You’ll find all sorts across Greater London’s commercial roofscape: flat asphalt and felt roofs on office and mixed-use blocks, single-ply membranes on more recent builds, concrete decks, Victorian and Edwardian warehouses and industrial buildings re-roofed in layers over generations, and steel-framed sheds with profiled metal roofs on the industrial estates towards the edges of the city.

 Each substrate ages in its own way.
-Asphalt crazes and cracks, felt blisters and sheds its mineral surface, metal corrodes at cut edges and fixings, membranes give way at seams and details.
+Asphalt crazes and cracks, felt blisters and sheds its mineral surface, profiled steel corrodes at cut edges and fixings, membranes give way at seams and details.
 Age alone decides very little here: a well-detailed asphalt roof from the sixties can outlast a poorly installed membrane from twenty years ago.
-Liquid-applied and spray-applied coating systems exist for all of these surfaces; whether your roof is a sound candidate depends on what is happening beneath the top layer, which is not something anyone can establish from street level or a satellite photo.
+Liquid-applied and spray-applied coating systems exist for all of these surfaces.
+Whether your roof is a sound candidate depends on what’s happening beneath the top layer.
+Nobody can tell you that from street level or a satellite photo.

 Survey first, everything else after

-Our process begins with a survey visit: a physical inspection, moisture readings on flat areas, checks on seams, laps, fixings, upstands, outlets and flashings, and a photographic record of every defect.
+We always start with a survey visit: a physical inspection, moisture readings on flat areas, checks on seams, laps, fixings, upstands, outlets and flashings, and a photographic record of every defect.
 We survey across Greater London, from Croydon and Wembley to Enfield and Romford, and we plan visits around your building’s operating hours where access demands it.
-On occupied buildings that matters as much as the inspection itself: tenants, deliveries and parking all have to be worked around, and the time to think about them is before the survey, not after the contract is signed.
+On occupied buildings that matters as much as the inspection itself: tenants, deliveries and parking all have to be worked around.
+We need to think about that before the survey, not after the contract is signed.

 The report tells you plainly whether coating is appropriate, what preparation and repairs come first, and which system suits the substrate.
 If the roof needs something else, the report says that instead, in the same plain terms.